 Tag Archive for: Contingencies

 What Does Contingent Mean in Real Estate?
-A Detailed Guide
+(2026 Guide)

 In real estate, "contingent" refers to a status that indicates a property is under contract with a buyer, but the final sale is dependent on certain conditions or 'contingencies' being met.
 These contingencies, often also referred to as conditions, are terms set out in the purchase agreement that must be fulfilled for the transaction to proceed to closing.Read More